-Due to its more generalized nature, family medicine is one of the most in-demand medical specializations, and there are plenty of good options for doctors looking to set themselves on a satisfying career track.
+Due to its more generalized nature, family medicine is one of the most in-demand medical specializations, and there are plenty of good options for doctors looking to set themselves on a satisfying professional development career track.

 Family doctors can work out of physician or employer owned practices, hospitals, long-term care facilities, or even out of patient’s homes.
 This specialization offers family doctors the chance to take on a more diverse range of patients and focus on the doctor-patient relationship more than other specializations.
 Family doctors also get a chance to see systemic issues and trends as they occur in the general population, such as obesity, heart disease, or diabetes.
 Since they also need to coordinate care with not only the patients but also doctors in other specializations, they are often diplomatic and informed enough to handle a wide network of operational or administrative roles later on should they so choose.

 Positions in administration (for hospitals, long term care centres, or other public or private healthcare organizations) can be ideal for family physicians looking for a change in direction.
 Their experience with a broad range of patients in family practice will give them a breadth of knowledge to draw from in a policy or administrative setting; this can be tremendously satisfying later in your career, when many doctors become interested in shaping the profession as a whole.